telegraphic/ska-sdp-datamodels/docs/src/RASCIL_release_process.rst

         python3
         >>> import rascil

- * Reset the version numbers both in rascil and rascil-docker to the next pre-release e.g. 0.1.7b0
+ * Reset the version numbers in rascil to the next pre-release e.g. 0.1.7b0